PrestaShop/prestashop-shop-creator/README.md

 1. <b>The fields section (required)</b>

-    This section describes the list of fields of an entity (not language related) Available options in this section:
+    This section describes the list of fields of an entity (not language related).

+    Available options in this section:

     1. <i><b>columns (required) </b></i>